MatthewDuddington/octet/octet/README.md

   inadvertently breaking non-obvious calls.
   (Thus, I apologise for the resultant mixed formatting in some modules!)

-  - Similarly, I diverge with teh Google style where I have multiple long parameters or arguments.
+  - Similarly, I diverge with the Google style where I have multiple long parameters or arguments.
 I split these to new lines and carry the opening brace, as this makes it clearer for me to read back.
     (Rule #1 - readability and clarity is king)